-This is a post to salute Myrtle H, who was a blogger avant la lettre.
+This is a post to salute Myrtle Hanley, who was a blogger avant la lettre.
 She was born to a farming family in south-east Queensland early in the 20th century, the last girl in a a dozen children.
-She attended Gilston State School, a tiny bush primary school in the hinterlands of the Gold Coast that had been founded in 1881.
+She attended Gilston State School, a tiny bush primary school in the hinterlands of the Gold Coast that had been founded in 1881 (see photo below).
 At the time she attended, it was still a single-teacher school with just a handful of students; from there, she won a highly-competitive Queensland Government scholarship to attend high school in Brisbane.
 She was the first member of her family to attend high school.
 Within her immediate family growing up, her nickname was “The book says so“, since she was fond of quoting books and articles she had read in arguments with her brothers and sisters.

 Her father, however, resented her becoming educated, and forced her departure from high school after a year.
 Her headmaster, sympathetic to her situation, found her a position as secretary and accountant to a saddlery in Brisbane.
 She then commuted to Brisbane by horse and train from rural Dakabin, north of Brisbane, where her family now lived.
 Daily commuting to work from the suburbs of large cities over longer than walking distances had begun in Melbourne and in Los Angeles in the 1890s, so commuting from a farm was perhaps not unusual in the 1920s.
 Her parents later moved to the small beach-side settlement of Woody Point on Moreton Bay, where her mother early each morning would walk to the surf to swim, and then find and eat fresh oysters.
-The photo above shows the Glass House Mountains, part of her country.
+The Glass House Mountains are part of her country.

 She married a dairy farmer in 1933 and they raised a family in rural northern NSW.
 Life for farmers was difficult through the Great Depression and the 1940s, and finances were a constant struggle.
 Despite this, she maintained a long-running subscription to a book club, reading each monthly volume as it arrived, as well as subscriptions to overseas magazines.
 She was renowned among her family for staying up late on election nights to track the individual seat results as they were announced on the radio.
 All her life she was devoted to crosswords, and both adept and fast at cryptic crosswords.
 She wrote well, and her one surviving story reveals a fine prose stylist.